 Step 1: Add Water to the Pot

 The longer grain of rice, the more water it needs.
 On average, you will need 2 cups of water to cook 1 cup of rice.
-Add the seasonings of your choice to the water if you haven’t already.
+Add the seasonings of your choice to the water in a medium saucepan if you haven’t already.

 Tip: Plan on ½ cup of dry rice per person to help figure out how much rice you need to cook.